-Minnesota Antarctic Research Station, which replaces the 20-year-old (you guessed it) Halley V. Creating the new home of the British Antarctic Survey was a difficult project given the unique (a.k.a. wicked cold) weather on the southern-most continent.
-Construction firm GallifordTry was more than up to the challenge though, and persevered through four years of pitch-black winters (with temps ranging from -4 to -67 degrees Fahrenheit) to complete the station on this beautiful summer day on the South Pole.
+Minnesota Antarctic Research Station, replaced the 20-year-old (you guessed it) Halley V. Creating the new home of the British Antarctic Survey was a difficult project given the unique (a.k.a. wicked cold) weather on the southern-most continent.
+Construction firm GallifordTry was more than up to the challenge though, and persevered through four years of pitch-black winters (with temps ranging from -4 to -67 degrees Fahrenheit) to complete the station on the South Pole.
 What they made is straight out of science fiction.

 Together, Hugh Broughton Architects and AECOM designed the most expensive and beautiful single-wide the world has seen, complete with a $40.4 million price tag.
 The Halley VI has seven blue connectable pods: two science modules, two energy modules, a command module and two winter sleeping modules.
 These house the research labs, living quarters, offices and infrastructure (space heaters won’t cut it down there) needed to keep the station and its citizens running.
 In between these pods is one double-height social space, where researchers can climb on a rock wall, shoot pool, read in a library or even get some free time on a bank of computers.
 We imagine this is also where the keggers are thrown.
 All of this helps keep the 70 crew members (16 in the winter) comfortable — and sane — as they go about their research: measuring ozone depletion and the ice layer beneath them.